ZachiNachshon/dotfiles-example/README.md

 ## Customization

-Set `DOT_FILES` and other env vars in an `.exports` file, that looks something like this:
+Set `DOT_FILES` and other custom paths as env vars in the `dotfiles/files/.exports` file, should look something like this:
 ```bash
 export CODEBASE=${HOME}/codebase
 export ENVIRONMENT=${HOME}/environment